-We selected a list of themes that form the basis of the sustainability report of varying importance to the company and our stakeholders.
+We selected a list of themes of varying importance to the company and its sustainability.
 Alongside traditional priorities such as social and economic aspects, our stakeholders are increasingly interested in environmental aspects and innovation.
-We have therefore devoted extensive coverage to these aspects.
+The list of themes below represent a wide range of topics of interest, and were used to survey the Company's management team and employees to measure: